jlrickert/zet/docs/290/README.md

 - Wrist pain due to twisting because hand didn't know what to do.
 It fixed itself after a while
 - context switching between keyboards destroys typing speed
 - Gaming requires space bar on left.
 Just move the keys around
 - Unable to wake up windows with the keyboard.
-Have to replug it in.
+Have to re-plug it in.
 Works flawless on [mac](../583).

 ## Common issues